 Nepal has churned through 14 governments since it junked its monarchy in 2008.
 The country's political class is small, chummy and entitled.
 Khadga Prasad Sharma Oli became prime minister in 2024, having already served three previous stints in the country's top job.

-On September 8th 2025 at least 19 youngsters taking part in demonstrations against government corruption were killed, apparently by security forces.
-Oli resigned the following day.
-The most immediate spark for the upheaval was the banning on September 4th of 26 social-media sites, including Facebook, WhatsApp and Instagram, on the ground that these companies had failed to register with the authorities as required by new regulations.
+In September 2025 at least 19 youngsters taking part in demonstrations against government corruption were killed, apparently by security forces.
+Mr Oli resigned the following day.
+The most immediate spark for the upheaval was the banning of 26 social-media sites, including Facebook, WhatsApp and Instagram, on the ground that these companies had failed to register with the authorities as required by new regulations.
 The blackout was later reversed.

-Many young protest leaders are venturing into politics by starting their own parties.
-Kishori Karki, who went viral after rescuing an injured protester in September, registered her own party.
-Nearly 840,000 new voters have joined the electoral rolls since September.
+Many young protest leaders ventured into politics by starting their own parties.
+Kishori Karki, who went viral after rescuing an injured protester, registered her own party.
+Hundreds of thousands of new voters joined the electoral rolls.
 India has leant on the major parties to take part and will provide security and logistical support; China is keen to avoid instability on its border.

-In January 2026 Balendra Shah, popularly known as Balen, joined the Rastriya Swatantra Party (RSP), a four-year-old party founded by a former television host on an anti-corruption platform.
+In early 2026 Balendra Shah, popularly known as Balen, joined the Rastriya Swatantra Party (RSP), a four-year-old party founded by a former television host on an anti-corruption platform.
 Youth leaders and voters of all ages followed.
-In national elections on March 5th 2026 the RSP won 183 of 275 seats in the lower house, just one short of a supermajority.
-Balen, running in the Jhapa-5 constituency, defeated his opponent—the 74-year-old four-time former prime minister K.P.
+In national elections the RSP won 183 of 275 seats in the lower house, just one short of a supermajority.
+Mr Shah, running in the Jhapa-5 constituency, defeated his opponent—the four-time former prime minister K.P.
 Sharma Oli—by a ratio of seven votes to two.
-Aged 35, Balen became Nepal's next prime minister.
-The outcome was a democratic confirmation of the Gen-Z uprising that ousted Oli's government.
+Aged 35, he became Nepal's next prime minister.
+The outcome was a democratic confirmation of the Gen-Z uprising that ousted Mr Oli's government.

 GDP per person is barely above $1,400, roughly half that of neighbouring India.
 Nepal's median age is 26, yet one in five young people is unemployed.
 Many feel compelled to seek work abroad: nearly 2.2m of Nepal's 29m people live overseas, most of them men.
 Remittances make up more than a quarter of GDP; some 8% of GDP comes from workers in the Gulf alone, according to the World Bank, making Nepal acutely vulnerable to disruptions in the region.